Statute of Limitations in the State of North Carolina

-There are several ways to “reset” the statute of limitations.
+There are several ways to “reset” the limitations period.
 A new promise to pay the debt begins a new date from which the statute of limitations starts to run.
 However, in order for that promise to be binding, it must be in writing and occur prior to the expiration of the statute of limitations.
 In addition, the writing must be signed.
 The writing must contain “an express, unconditional promise to pay” or “a definite, unqualified acknowledgment of the debt.”
 A verbal promise to pay the debt will not toll the statute of limitations.
-Nor will a vague expression to pay an undefined amount such as “I am going to pay it as soon as I can.”
+Nor will there be a vague expression to pay an undefined amount such as “I am going to pay it as soon as I can.”

 A partial payment on a debt is another common, perhaps the most common, way in which the statute of limitations is “reset.”
 However, the partial payment must be made in such a manner in which it can be inferred that the debtor, by making the payment, “acknowledged and admit[ted] the greater debt to be due.”
 The statute of limitations begins to run anew from the date the last payment was made on the account.

-There is case law in North Carolina which states that the statute of limitations can not be used as a defense when a creditor has held off on filing a lawsuit as a result of a debtor’s promise to pay the debt, even if the promise is not in writing, along with a promise by the debtor not use the statute of limitations as a defense of the action.
+There is case law in North Carolina law which states that the statute of limitations can not be used as a defense when a creditor has held off on filing a lawsuit as a result of a debtor’s promise to pay the debt, even if the promise is not in writing, along with a promise by the debtor not use the statute of limitations as a defense of the action.
 It would be inequitable for a court to dismiss the plaintiff’s action when the debtor, notwithstanding its previous promise, subsequently raised the statute of limitations as a defense in its answer.

 Compared to most States, North Carolina has a relatively short statute of limitations.
 As a result, a creditor should not deliberately reduce, even further, its right to pursue a breach of a contact.
 For example, a creditor drafted its contract to state that “Any action for breach of contract or other claim arising out of the parties’ business relationship must be commenced within one year after the cause of action has accrued.”
 An assumption could be made that the contract was drafted in that fashion in an attempt to limit the right of the customer to bring a claim against the creditor.
 However, in this particular case, it eliminated the creditor’s right to pursue its own cause of action since more than one year had elapsed by the time the lawsuit had been filed.

 The Statute of Limitations is an affirmative defense.
 Failure by the defendant to raise the statute of limitation as an affirmative defense in its Answer results in a waiver of that defense.
 However, if the defense is properly raised in the defendant’s Answer, the plaintiff is pretty much “dead in the water” and its action will be dismissed.
 Obviously, this does not apply to consumer claims.
-It is a violation of the Fair Debt Collection Practices Act to file a lawsuit on a time barred claim.
+It is a violation of the Fair Debt Collection Practices Act to file a lawsuit on a time-barred claim.

 A creditor should avoid placing themselves in a position where they need to be concerned about the statute of limitations.
-It is a well known fact that the longer you wait to pursue a claim, the less likely there will be a recovery on that claim.
+It is a well–known fact that the longer you wait to pursue a claim, the less likely there will be a recovery on that claim.
 As a result, a creditor should have in place specific policies and procedures that require legal action on the claim well in advance if any statutorily imposed limitations.